Eclipse-SDV-Hackathon-Accenture/maestro-challenge/README.md

 1. Build a container image for it.
 1. Push it to a container registry.
 You can create an [Azure Container Registry](./docs/azure/azure_container_registry_instructions.md#aditional-information) with your [Azure Subscription](./docs/azure/azure_code_redeem_instructions.md)
 1. Follow the orchestrator-specific instructions for plugging your container image into the environments.
+    - If you are using Eclipse Ankaios, please see [Workload Development](./eclipse-ankaios/README.md#workload-development) section.
+    - If you are using Eclipse BlueChi, please see the [Managing Workloads](./eclipse-bluechi/README.md#managing-workloads) section.

-There are a few suggested ways to extend this use case, but feel free to use your imagination to come up with your own as well!
+Here are a few suggested ways to extend this use case, but feel free to use your imagination to come up with your own as well!

 - Extend the smart trailer application to adjust some body control or powertrain functions based on the weight of the trailer to ensure a smooth trip.

 - Create a web UI that displays the signals which are synced to the cloud.

 - Create your own application which leverages vehicle signals to implement a different use case, such as a data collector.

 ### Other Sample Scenarios
 - Leverage OpenAI to enhance the vehicle’s user experience.
 You could develop an application that uses OpenAI’s GPT model to power an in-vehicle virtual assistant.